ajcaldelas/enhancements/keps/sig-node/4800-cpumanager-split-l3cache/README.md

 ## Summary

+We proposed this KEP to introduce a new CPU Manager static policy option that groups CPU resources by last level cache where possible (reference pr-101432).
+The opt-in feature changes the cpu assignment algorithm to add sorting by L3 cache and then taking cpus aligned to the same L3 cache, where possible.
+In cases where numbers of cpu requested exceeds number of cpus grouped in the same L3 cache, the algorithm attempts best-effort to reduce assignments of cpus across minimal numbers of L3s.
+If the cpumanager can’t align optimally, it will still admit the workload as before.
+More details will be given in the motivation section.
 <!--
 This section is incredibly important for producing high-quality, user-focused documentation such as release notes or a development roadmap.
 It should be